tan9/lazyssh/README.md

 ### Server Management
 - 📜 Read & display servers from your `~/.ssh/config` in a scrollable list.
-- ➕ Add a new server from the UI by specifying alias, host/IP, username, port, identity file.
+- ➕ Add a new server from the UI with comprehensive SSH configuration options.
-- ✏ Edit existing server entries directly from the UI.
+- ✏ Edit existing server entries directly from the UI with a tabbed interface.
 - 🗑 Delete server entries safely.
 - 📌 Pin / unpin servers to keep favorites at the top.
 - 🏓 Ping server to check status.